-The governments feed-in tariff scheme has made solar technology financially viable for everyone, so growth within the industry is already happening fast.
+The government’s feed-in tariff scheme has made solar technology financially viable for everyone, so growth within the industry is already happening fast.
 I foresee solar technology adoption to mirror the energy pricing.
 Prices rise, sales of solar panels go up.

 However, if there is a sudden disruption to energy supplies or a major spike in energy costs, then suddenly everyone will want panels at the same time, which will be logistically impossible to cater for.
-Under such conditions, the current generous feed-in tariff rates will disappear overnight to new solar adopters, so this is why I am religious about telling people to install today and benefit today, rather than waiting till tomorrow when it could be too late.
+Under such conditions, the current generous feed-in tariff rates will disappear overnight to new solar adopters, so this is why I am religious about telling people to install today and benefit today, rather than waiting until tomorrow when it could be too late.

 Will mankind ever set foot on Mars?

 Like anyone who grew up during the Apollo moon landings era, we all thought we might set foot there in our lifetimes, but I think with the retirement of the shuttles the writing is on the wall.
-I think we have gone as far as we can with manned craft, unless we find a cheaper alternative to current rocket fuels.
+I think we have gone as far as we can with manned craft unless we find a cheaper alternative to current rocket fuels.

-Governments have learned that robots are much more affordable and safer, so hopefully we will be collecting ice cores from Europa very soon, but a man on Mars will always be a one way trip and that would be a publicity nightmare for any government to risk.
+Governments have learned that robots are much more affordable and safer, so hopefully, we will be collecting ice cores from Europa very soon, but a man on Mars will always be a one-way trip and that would be a publicity nightmare for any government to risk.
 John F Kennedy gambled and won with the moon missions, but Mars would be too risky with current technological constraints.